kestra-io/docs/blogs/2022-02-01-kestra-opensource.md

 - **an orchestrator**: Build a complex pipeline in couple of minutes.
 - **a scheduler**: Launch your flows whatever your need!
 - **a rich ui**: Create, run, and monitor all your flows with a real-time user interface.
-- **a data orchestrator**: With its many plug-ins, build your data orchestration directly.
+- **a data orchestrator**: With its many plugins, build your data orchestration directly.
 - **cloud native & scalable**: Scale to millions of executions without stress or hassle.
 - **an all-in-one platform**: No need to use multiple tools to deliver a complete pipeline.
 - **a pluggable platform** with the option to choose from several plugins or to build your own.